kevinblumenfeld/Posh365/README.md

 Imports Aliases (Google calls secondary email addresses Aliases) to existing Cloud-Only Mailboxes

+## Import-GoogleCalendarPermissionToEXO

+Assign Groups Permissions to Calendar Folders of 365 mailboxes This is specific to Groups but can be tweaked for users specifically.

 ## Import-GoogleTo365Group

 Import CSV of Google Groups into Office 365 as Office 365 Groups (Unified Groups)